How Does DNA Work?

 How Fast Does DNA Work?

-Depending on the size of the gene, it takes between 20 seconds and several minutes to produce a typical protein molecule from mRNA.
+Depending on the size of the gene, it takes between 20 seconds and several minutes to produce a single protein molecule from mRNA.

-Multiple ribosomes can work along the same mRNA strand, just 80 nucleotides apart, to produce multiple proteins simultaneously.
-And there are up to 10 million ribosomes in each cell, all building proteins on-demand alongside other cells.
+Now scale the volume.
+Multiple ribosomes can work along the same mRNA strand with just 80 nucleotides separating them, in order to produce multiple proteins simultaneously.
+And there are up to 10 million ribosomes building proteins on demand in each cell.

 It's all rather amazing really.
 DNA and its entourage perform a constant choreography, culminating in the normal functioning of any living organism, such as a friendly old toad.
 Isn't that brilliant?